onnx/tutorials/examples/CoreML/ONNXLive/README.md

 ## Convert the ONNX models to CoreML models

-Now that we have the ONNX models, we can convert them to CoreML models to run on iOS devices.
+Now that we have ONNX models, we can convert them to CoreML models in order to run them on Apple devices.
 For this, we use the onnx-coreml converter we installed previously.
-The converter comes with a `convert-onnx-to-coreml` script, which the installation steps above added to our path, but unfortunately that doesn't work for us, because we need to mark the input and output of the network as an image and while this is supported by the converter, it is only supported when calling the converter from python.
+The converter comes with a `convert-onnx-to-coreml` script, which the installation steps above added to our path.
+Unfortunately that won't work for us as we need to mark the input and output of the network as an image and, while this is supported by the converter, it is only supported when calling the converter from python.

 Looking at the style transfer model (for example opening the .onnx file in an application like [Netron](https://github.com/lutzroeder/Netron)), we see that the input is named '0' and the output is named '186'.
 These are just numeric ids assigned by PyTorch.
-These are the ones we need to mark as images.
+We will need to mark these as images.

-So let's write a small python file `onnx_to_coreml.py`
+So let's create a small python file and call it `onnx_to_coreml.py`.
+This can be created by using the touch command and edited with your favorite editor to add the following lines of code.

     import sys
     from onnx import onnx_pb2